NightMean/sktorrent-bulk-downloader/README.md

 ## Output

 - Downloaded `.torrent` files will be saved to the `downloaded_files/` folder.
-- A log file named `download.log` will contain detailed activity and error information.
+- A log file will contain detailed activity and error information.

 ---